Winnipeg Beach Provincial Park

 Winnipeg Beach is a provincial park located on the west shore of Lake Winnipeg, Manitoba, and a popular swimming and cottage destination that began mainly in the early 1900s with train access to the area from Winnipeg.
 The small town of Winnipeg Beach once had a dance hall, roller coaster, luxurious hotel, and was the main destination for many when Winnipeg was one of the largest cities in Canada.
-Today the area is still popular, and was the main filming location for the TV series named Falcon Beach.
+Today the area is still popular, and was the main filming location for the TV series Falcon Beach.